 Amazon wants to talk about women.
 The streaming service is holding a London ‘Trailblazers’ showcase tomorrow to celebrate the women — both on and off screen — of Prime Video and Amazon MGM Studios.
-Head of Amazon MGM Studios Jennifer Salke and VP of Prime Video Kelly Day took part in the showcase (October 1), alongside two key European commissioning execs: Tara Erer, head of originals for the UK and Northern Europe; and Nicole Morganti, head of originals for southern Europe.
+Head of Amazon MGM Studios Jennifer Salke and VP of Prime Video Kelly Day are taking part in the showcase (October 1), alongside two key European commissioning execs: Tara Erer, head of originals for the UK and Northern Europe; and Nicole Morganti, head of originals for southern Europe.

 Erer and Morganti have been in post for about a year and are responsible for Amazon MGM Studios’ original productions in Europe.
 Both have film as part of their remit, as well as scripted and unscripted series, and report to head of international originals James Farrell.